moapis/multidb/README.md

 # Multidb

 Package multidb provides a `sql.DB` multiplexer for parallel queries using Go routines.
-It is meant as a top-level library which connects to a number of database Nodes.
-Nodes' health conditions are monitored by inspecting returning errors.
-After a (settable) threshold or errors has passed, a Node is disconnected and considered unavailable for subsequent requests.
-Failed nodes can be reconnected automatically.

 Multidb automatically polls which of the connected Nodes is a master.
 If the master fails, multidb will try to find a new master,